felixbuenemann/sidekiq-dejavu/README.md

 ## Note

-This is **ALPHA** quality code and doesn't yet have any specs, so make sure you test it well.
+This is **BETA** quality code and doesn't yet have any specs, so make sure you test it well.
 Requires Sidekiq 3.0 or later.
 Compatibility with older versions could probably be added.

+Warning aside, this code has run in production since October 2014 and has scheduled several million jobs without any issues.
+So if you want a very lightweight scheduler give it a shot.

 ## Known Bugs